Butterflies and Chaos

 A good example as it relates to storm chasing is the effects of morning convection.
 There are days when storms may occur in the morning or early afternoon.
 These storms most likely will not be what storm chasers target for severe weather, but the processes that result from those storms can (and often will) greatly change a forecast that was made prior to those storms forming.

 Once a storm dies, it will typically push a cold layer of air out and away from it, this is called an “Outflow Boundary” (OFB).
-If a forecaster made their forecast at 8 am CDT and a storm occurred in or near the forecast area at 11 am CDT, then it can be assumed there will be new boundaries at play once that storm dies off, which didn’t exist at the time the numerical forecast model was made which the forecaster used to base their 8 am forecast on.
+If a forecaster made their forecast at 8 am CDT and a storm occurred in or near the forecast area at 11 am CDT, then it can be assumed there will be new boundaries at play once that storm dies off, which didn’t exist at the time the numerical forecast model was made that the forecaster used to base the am forecast on.

 This is where good forecasting experience plays a vital role.
 The skilled forecaster must look at these new processes such as outflow boundaries and interpret how they will affect their earlier forecast.
 An outflow boundary can serve as a critical focal point for the development of severe weather because it’s a boundary of cold air that can be a lifting mechanism for warm, moist air (sort of like a “mini cold front”).
 If a forecaster fails to correctly interpret these variables, it’s unlikely their forecast will validate.
-Since the atmosphere is fluid and is in a constant state of motion, so must be the forecaster in their decision making process.
+Since the atmosphere is fluid and is in a constant state of motion, so must be the forecaster in their decision-making process.